 Am I ready for a tummy tuck?

 Although the results of an abdominoplasty procedure are lasting, the final outcome can be influenced by changes in your weight following surgery.
 For this reason, if you are planning substantial weight loss or if you are considering future pregnancy, you may be advised to postpone tummy tuck surgery.
 A tummy tuck is generally a good option if you are healthy and at a stable weight.

-A tummy tuck is not a substitute for weight loss or a healthy exercise program.
+While a tummy tuck is an effective body contouring procedure, it is not a substitute for weight loss or a healthy exercise program.
 A tummy tuck will not get rid of stretch marks, unless they are located in areas of skin that will be removed during surgery.
 Typically, the tissues removed are below the belly button.

 Where will my incisions be?

 A tummy tuck incision is placed near the pubic hairline, under the belly button.
 Typically, the incision goes across the entire lower abdomen, from hip to hip.
 Some patients may require longer or shorter incisions for the best tummy tuck results.
 An additional incision is made around your belly button.
 The placement of your incisions is specific to your body and to your surgery.
 Dr. Kirby will discuss the incisions with you prior to your surgery.

 If you are having a mini tummy tuck, your incision will be shorter than it is for a full tummy tuck since less tissue is removed than in a full tummy tuck.
 The incision around the belly button may or may not be needed, as well.

 “From the beginning, it was apparent that Dr. Kirby is a caring individual who was interested in my welfare and recovery.”—FR